woofpool/cardano-private-testnet-setup/3-RUN_NETWORK_SCRIPTS.md

 genesis funds to the user1 wallet address.

-Once you have completed this step, the `private-testnet` will be running in the `alonzo` era and the user1 wallet address has some `utxos` to use for doing transactions.
+Once you have completed this step, the `private-testnet` will be running in the `alonzo` era and the user1 wallet address has some `UTxOs` to use for doing transactions.

 #### Directions
 - Adjust the [config.cfg file](./scripts/config.cfg) as desired.
 By default, the ROOT directory is set to `private-network`